Building on Bitcoin: An Introduction

 What Can Be Built on Top of Bitcoin?

-Enabled by Bitcoin layers, such as Stacks, a wide range of decentralized solutions can be built on top of Bitcoin.
-Let’s take a look at some of the most promising use cases.
+Enabled by the emergence of the Ordinals protocol and Bitcoin layers, such as Stacks, a wide range of decentralized solutions can be built on top of Bitcoin.

 • Bitcoin DeFi: Decentralized finance (DeFi) platforms built on Bitcoin allow you to utilize a suite of different Internet-native financial services without the need for a centralized authority.
 Examples include borrowing and lending and decentralized trading.